 Probably, that’s one of the most notable factors that can dramatically impact resource management.
 The use of GIS in agriculture enables the creation of interactive maps that cover all the necessary information about the crops in the field.

 For instance, if the system defines the weed infestation, it can assign the task to the weed remover robots.
 Also, it can be a great tool for the workers to do the job more effectively even with only a little expertise and pay attention to certain areas of the workflow.

 Management of Agricultural Production

-GIS technology can benefit farm information management about the products, procedures, yields, and inventory.
+GIS technology for agriculture can benefit farm information management about the products, procedures, yields, and inventory.
 As an example, the software enables the tracking of various farming processes, such as production records, chemical use, growth analysis, and many more.

 Natural Resources Management

 The rising human population creates increasing pressure on natural resources nowadays.
 Remote sensing and GIS networks can enhance the smart management of limited resources.
 Overall, they help to determine and analyze the factors that affect the utilization of these resources and how they can be improved.